ahmed-ibrahim1998/scandiweb-assignment-/README.md

 [find the complete requirements set here](https://scandiweb.notion.site/Junior-Developer-Test-Task-1b2184e40dea47df840b7c0cc638e61e).

 ### What I did
-For this task, I chose to separate concerns by building a frontend using **Nextjs** and the backend with **PHP** leveraging the power of OOP programming as strictly required for the assignment.
+For this task, I chose to separate concerns by building a frontend using **oop** and the backend with **PHP** leveraging the power of OOP programming as strictly required for the assignment.